MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 ### Pytest Parametrize

 For some of our functions like `calculate_distance` or `calculate_angle`, we have only tested one measurement so far.
 This is not very complete, and we may be missing testing edge cases.
 You may think of writing another test where you change the values which you input into the calculation.
 This is definitely something you can do, but `pytest` has a feature which makes it easy to run a test with multiple inputs/values.

+> ## Edge and Corner Cases
+>
+> ### Edge cases
+> The situation where the test examines either the beginning or the end of a range, but not the middle, is called an edge case.
+> In a simple, one-dimensional problem, the two edge cases should always be tested along with at least one internal point.
+> This ensures that you have good coverage over the range of values.
+>
+> Anecdotally, it is important to test edges cases because this is where errors tend to arise.
+Qualitatively different behavior happens at boundaries.
+As such, they tend to have special code dedicated to them in the implementation.
+>
+>
+> ### Corner cases
+> When two or more edge cases are combined, it is called a corner case.
+If a function is parametrized by two linear and independent variables, a test that is at the extreme of both variables is in a corner.
+{: .callout}

 This is called the `pytest.mark.parametrize` decorator.
 The syntax for this decorator is